create3000/x_ite/docs/_posts/components/HAnim/HAnimHumanoid.md

 #### Hints

 - Order is irrelevant since names are contained in the original DEF objects.
-- These USE nodes can be utilitized by inverse kinematics (IK) and animation engines.
+- These USE nodes can be utilized by inverse kinematics (IK) and animation engines.

 #### Warnings

-- The number of contained \<HAnimSite USE='*' containerField='*sites*, skeleton or viewpoints'/\> nodes at top level of HAnimHumanoid needs to match the number of corresponding HAnimSite node instances found within the preceding skeleton hierarchy.
+- The number of contained `<HAnimSite USE='*' containerField='sites, skeleton or viewpoints'/>` nodes at top level of HAnimHumanoid needs to match the number of corresponding HAnimSite node instances found within the preceding skeleton hierarchy.
-- Top-level HAnimSite USE nodes must include containerField='*sites*' for proper validation and operation.
+- Top-level HAnimSite USE nodes must include `containerField='sites'` for proper validation and operation.

 ### MFNode [in, out] **segments** [ ] <small>[HAnimSegment]</small>